 Nineteen years ago was the true beginning of my understanding of the natural ways of the world.
 It was also an initiation of sorts for me, for it was I who acted as a priestess for my mother’s memorial service.
 There was no one else to do it, for she did not wish to belong to a church, and yet her passing needed to be honored and marked for all of us left behind.
-I really had no idea what to do, but managed a gathering of friends and family; some spoke of her life, some wept; some were mute with grief.
+I really had no idea what to do, but managed a gathering of friends and family.
+Some spoke of her life, some wept.
+Most were mute with grief.

-Yet that day I was also given a wonderful gift.
+That day I was also given a wonderful gift.
 A dear friend stood up at the service and read a poem that I had never heard before, but which resonated deeply with me.
-And later my six-year-old daughter asked me if I would please write it out in calligraphy for her.
+Later my six-year-old daughter asked me if I would please write it out in calligraphy for her.
 It was the only thing that made any sense to her that day, and I wrote it in colors from dark to green, with every color of the rainbow in between, because my mother loved color.
 Later still I made it into a sympathy card and it has continued to speak to many who find comfort in its words.
-In my days and nights of mourning I would often go outside with a candle and sit with the trees and creek and the wild creatures, and talk to her.
+In my days and nights of mourning I often went outside with a candle to sit with the trees and creek and wild creatures.
 That is where I found her, and that is where I began to realize that my Mother was still all around me, and I could talk to her whenever I needed to.